mikestead/swagger-routes/README.md

 required scope(s) defined be the scheme are present.
 If they're not a `403 Forbidden` [error](https://en.wikipedia.org/wiki/HTTP_403#Difference_from_status_.22401_Unauthorized.22) is returned.

-When multiple scopes are defined for a security definition, Swagger expects all of them to be present for `verifyScopes` to succeed.
-As an extension, swagger-routes also supports the logical OR of token scopes, so if *any* exist then `verifyScopes` succeeds.
+When multiple oauth scopes are defined for the security of an endpoint, Swagger expects all of them to be present for a call to proceed.
+As an extension to this, `swagger-routes` also supports the logical OR of token scopes, so if *any* exist then `verifyScopes` succeeds.

-This example will pass the auth check if either a `Catalog` OR `Playback` scope exist.
+As an example, this definition below will pass the auth check if either a `Catalog` OR `Playback` scope exist.

 ```yaml
   ...